Fan Fic: Sburb Glitch FAQ

 is a Homestuck

-fanfiction that is written as if it is a Strategy Guide
+fanfiction that is written as if it were a Strategy Guide

-, written by an Sburb veteran for Sburb players.
+, written by a Sburb veteran for Sburb players.
 The author writes of the many glitches in Sburb, such as the Dummied Out

 "Clown" title, the unfortunate case of the temporally unglued pumpkins, the Saccharine Doppelganger